 I find this alternate theory almost plausible.
 Let’s look at what speaks for it.

 First, at one point in his confessions, Jens specifically reaffirms to the detectives that Elizabeth wasn’t there during the killings, which begs the question of why he felt the need to issue this disclaimer.
 Further, Söring has always said he only slit the Haysoms’ throats, and someone else mutilated their bodies.
 Perhaps he killed them, then their enraged, drug-addled daughter mutilated their bodies in a fit of “overkill”.
-Although it’s entirely possible for one healthy young man to kill two unsuspecting elderly, intoxicated people in a surprise knife attack, it would be easier if two people did the stabbing.
+Although it’s entirely possible for one healthy young man to kill two unsuspecting elderly, intoxicated people in a surprise knife attack, it would obviously be easier if two people had staged the attack.

 The FBI profiler Ed Sulzbach also speculated that Nancy Haysom would never have received strangers in an informal housecoat, suggesting they knew their visitor.
 This is thin gruel.
 The Haysoms knew Söring was their daughter’s boyfriend, and he could have convinced them by saying there was some urgent matter he needed to discuss relating to their daughter.
-Name me a parent who wouldn’t open the door to that.
-Nevertheless, the presence of Elizabeth would fit Sulzbach’s theory.
+Name me a parent who wouldn’t invite someone in for that.
+Nevertheless, the presence of Elizabeth would fit Sulzbach’s (irrelevant) theory.

 Assuming Elizabeth repeatedly stabbed her parents, this would explain why Söring was obsessed with making the detectives believe he only slit their throats and didn’t mutilate them.
 He didn’t want to be blamed for the “atrocities” inflicted by someone else.
 It’s even sort of consistent with Söring’s “white knight” defense.
 In this version, he protected Elizabeth by denying her direct personal involvement in the actual murder of her parents, a crime both of them committed together.